Photon: Quantum optics and computation

 Much research has been devoted to applications of photons in the field of quantum optics.
 Photons seem well-suited to be elements of an extremely fast quantum computer, and the quantum entanglement of photons is a focus of research.
 Nonlinear optical processes are another active research area, with topics such as two-photon absorption, self-phase modulation, modulational instability and optical parametric oscillators.
 However, such processes generally do not require the assumption of photons per se; they may often be modeled by treating atoms as nonlinear oscillators.
 The nonlinear process of spontaneous parametric down conversion is often used to produce single-photon states.
 Finally, photons are essential in some aspects of optical communication, especially for quantum cryptography.

 Two-photon physics studies interactions between photons, which are rare.
-In 2018, MIT researchers announced the discovery of bound photon triplets, which may involve polaritons.
+In 2018, Massachusetts Institute of Technology researchers announced the discovery of bound photon triplets, which may involve polaritons.